Which cable should you use to connect your monitor to your computer?

 As this is a pretty old technology, the signal degrades with cable length and with conversion to a digital signal, which is necessary for it to be used on modern monitors, as VGA was originally made for CRT (cathode-ray tube) monitors.

 Although VGA can technically support 1080p at 60Hz, it would be best to use anything else.

 DVI (Digital Visual Interface)

-Fun fact about DVI is that it comes in several different variants.
+DVI comes in several different variants.